glowkeeper/P3D/docs/trigonometry.md

 8 * 0.6428 = 5.1424.

 So the length of _x_ is ~5.1424.
 Similarly, we could work out the length of the remaining side - that is left as an exercise.

+Sometimes, it is the angle that is unknown.
+In such situations, the inverse functions are useful - we have the inverse tangent (or arctangent (arctan or atan)), the inverse sine (or arcsine (arcsin or asin)) and inverse cosine (or arccos (arccos or acos)).

+Using the example above, we have:

+sin(θ) = ~5.1424 / 8 = ~0.6428, so:

+θ = arcsin(0.64278760968) = 40 degrees, as expected.

 ## Vectors and Trigonometry